 Yes, we are talking about “The Roads Less Traveled.”

 Certainly not the tourist traps.
 There will be fewer tourists and fewer common people.
-You can start exploring these rejuvenating places one step at a time with the help of locals.
+You can start exploring these places one step at a time with the help of locals.
 Don’t go too far, but try to visit unusual places.
+Because you need to follow all the safety tips when traveling alone.

 It will thrive you in an unrivaled way, but you will love it in the end!